All Episodes

 He goes, Cuomo's done a great job.

-I said, Yeah, what do you do?
+I said, yeah, what did he do?

 I'm like, Trump did that.

-And then he said, Well, all the ventilators, I said he didn't buy them.
+And then he said, well, all the ventilators, I said, he didn't buy them.

 And it is amazing.